Vall d’Hebron Institute of Oncology Barcelona, Spain

 Testing innovative approaches for routine genetic counseling to tailor prevention and early detection strategies for individuals at variable risk of developing breast and ovarian cancer.

-The current clinical approach for assessing breast and ovarian cancer risk relies on the evaluation of family history and performing genetic testing to detect variants in genes associated with breast and ovarian cancer.
+The current clinical approach for assessing breast and ovarian cancer risk relies on the evaluation of family history and performing genetic testing to detect pathogenic variants in genes associated with breast and ovarian cancer.
 However, there are additional genetic variants associated with disease susceptibility that are not captured by common tests.
 This wider genetic variation may modify the average risk attributed to carriers of pathogenic variants and may also explain the “currently unknown” genetic susceptibility in people who do not carry these variants.
-Polygenic risk scores (PRS) are a composite of common genetic variation that can be used to refine a person’s susceptibility to diseases that cannot be solely explained by a single pathogenic variant, thus personalizing hereditary cancer risk assessment.
+Polygenic risk scores (PRS) are a composite of common genetic variation that can be used to refine a person’s susceptibility to diseases that cannot be solely explained by pathogenic variants, thus personalizing hereditary cancer risk assessment.
 Previous work by Dr. Balmaña’s group using gene panel testing and genotyping arrays has demonstrated the potential of applying PRS for expanding risk assessment of breast and ovarian cancer in healthy individuals.

 Judith Balmaña is the Head of the Hereditary Cancer Genetics Group at Vall d’Hebron Institute of Oncology (VHIO).
 In 2005, she established the Familial Cancer Program in the Medical Oncology Department at Hospital Vall d’Hebron (HVH).
 Since then, she has been leading this program and serving as an Attending Physician in the Breast Cancer Unit.
 She obtained her PhD in Medicine in 2009 from Universitat Autònoma de Barcelona and completed her residency in medical oncology at the Hospital Sant Pau, Barcelona, Spain.